Dysport…A BOTOX Alternative.

 WHAT YOU NEED TO KNOW ABOUT DYSPORT VS. BOTOX

-and is injected in the same way as Botox.
-Both work by
+• Dysport is made from the same botulinum toxin Type A as Botox and is injected in the same way as Botox.
+Both work by temporarily immobilizing muscles, which reduces lines and furrows.

-caused by frowning, scowling, smiling or looking surprised to
+• Dysport is injected around expression lines — the creases caused by frowning, scowling, smiling or looking surprised to diminish their appearance or keep them from forming.

-longer works because their body has developed antibodies. - There are some claims that Dysport works faster and lasts longer.
+• There are some claims that Dysport works faster and lasts longer.

-- Dysport is said to be slightly cheaper than Botox.
-Just having a
+• Dysport is said to be slightly cheaper than Botox.
+Just having a competitor to Botox may bring prices down.

 In addition, the FDA has approved Dysport to treat cervical dystonia in adults to reduce the severity of abnormal head position and neck pain caused by the condition.